softwareguru/airflowsummit-website/content/speakers/jonathan-talmi/_index.md

  - 2023
 ---

 Jonathan is a data professional based in Toronto.
-He has worked on data teams at Shopify and Instacart, and currently leads a team of analytics and data engineers at Snapcommerce, a mobile commerce company.
+He has worked on and led data teams at Shopify, Instacart, and Super and currently leads an engineering team at Cohere, where he helps train LLMs.